wvlet/airframe/docs/airframe-control.md

 CircuitBreaker has tree states: CLOSED, OPEN, and HALF_OPEN.

 - __CLOSED__: This is the default state and all execution is allowed.
--
+If the target service becomes unhealthy (markedDead), the states will transit to OPEN state.
+- __OPEN__: Connection is broken, and no execution will be allowed.
+In this state, all executions will throw CircuitBreakerOpenException to do fail-fast.
+After a certain time is passed, this state will move to HALF_OPEN state.
+- __HALF_OPEN__: This state will perform _probing_ to the target service.
+That is, an execution is allowed at HALF_OPEN state and if it succeeds the state moves to CLOSED.
+If the request fails, it will go back to OPEN state again.
+The delay time will be computed by RetryPolicy.
+The default is the exponential backoff with jittering.

 ```scala
 import wvlet.airframe.control.CircuitBreaker